MTecknology/website/content/challenges/ostomy-tips.md

 tag: IRL
 ---

-My experience with colorectal (adenocarcinoma, T3aN0M0 [Stage 2]) cancer officially began on the 9th of October in 2017.
-After 8 rounds of chemo and 27 rounds of radiation, I arrived at surgery.
-Unfortunately, I came out on the other side of surgery with a permanent colostomy.
-Learning to live with an ostomy hasn't been a breeze, but hopefully sharing what I learned can help someone with this transition.
+My experience with colorectal cancer officially began in 2017.
+After 8 rounds of chemo and 27 rounds of radiation, I came out on the other side of surgery with a permanent colostomy.
+Learning to live with an ostomy was a bit of a challenge, so I hope someone else can find these tips helpful.
 <!--more-->

 The Initial Shock